shiveshsingh98/Scenario-Based-Triggers/src/Triggers/README.md

 34. **Update Account Description with Opportunity Name**
 	- Write an Apex trigger to update the Account description with opportunity name that has the Amount.

+35. **Prevent Account Deletion If Related Contact is there**
+	- Write a trigger in which if an account that has related contacts and the user tries to delete that account it throws you an error "Account cannot be 	deleted".